user00011001/Game-Of-Life/README.md

-Certainly!
-Here's an example README file for the Game of Life program:

 # Game of Life

 The Game of Life is a cellular automaton that operates on a grid of cells, evolving over time based on a set of rules.
 This program provides a simplified implementation of the Game of Life using Python and Tkinter for the graphical user interface.